 Mobile phone screens are comparatively small so showing a suitable amount of data with zooming options and perfect contrast will help the reader and make apps and sites accessible for them.

 Using keyboard controls for smartphones make it accessible for disable person.
-There should be keyboard settings like gestures, keyboard size, spacing, or optimizing touch target so that the user can set them as easy as it sounds.
+There should be keyboard settings like gestures, keyboard size, spacing, or optimizing touch target so that the user can set them as easily as it sounds.

-Mobile should support multiple layouts (landscape or portrait) which can shift automatically with the change in position of user.
-Multiple layouts with tips and instructions for the user which explains how to use them.
+Mobile should support multiple layouts (landscape or portrait) which can shift automatically with the change in position of the user.
+Multiple layouts with tips and instructions for the user which explain how to use them.
 Provide multiple methods of data entry for the user’s convenience.
 To make this world better companies and developers need to improve mobile accessibility otherwise, it will create a lot of trouble for every living person.